Jan Burke

 Jan Burke (born August 1, 1953) is an American author of novels and short stories.
-She is a winner of the Edgar Award for Best Novel, the Agatha for Best Short Story, the Macavity, and Ellery Queen Readers Award.
+She is a winner of the Edgar Award for Best Novel, the Agatha Award for Best Short Story, the Macavity Award, and Ellery Queen Readers Choice Award.

-Bio
+Biography

 Burke was born August 1, 1953, in Houston, Texas, but has lived in Southern California most of her life.
 She attended California State University, Long Beach, and graduated with a degree in history.
 She is a distinguished alumna of CSULB.

 She worked as a researcher on an oral history project interviewing "Rosie the Riveters."
 Later she became the manager of a manufacturing plant for a large corporation.